ellawang44/Breidablik/docs/Getting Started.rst

 For a script including all the examples, see ``all_examples.py`` under https://www.mso.anu.edu.au/~ellawang/; you will need to download ``example_spec.txt`` under the same link for this script to work.

 Note that all wavelengths are vacuum wavelengths.
+There is numerical noise at the level of 1e-7 in the spectra, which is visible at extremely low abundances, this should not affect results.

 .. toctree::
    :maxdepth: 1